 Patients have an expectation that their privacy and confidentiality will be respected at all times, during their care and beyond.
 It is essential that the impact of the collection, use and disclosure of any patient information is considered in regards to the individual's privacy.

 In the box below insert the number of individuals likely to be affected by the project.
-This could be the number of unique patient records you anticipate receiving each year.
+This could be the number of unique patient records your project holds now and how many more records you anticipate receiving each year.